bir3/libdeflate/README.md

 Modifications:
 - A build constraint for arm64 was removed.
 The code runs fine on apple m1 (arm64)
-- Avoid accidentially using slow stdlib gzip/zlib/deflate.
-Now needs explict build tag `disable_libdefldate`
+- Avoid accidentally using slow stdlib gzip/zlib/deflate.
+Now needs explict build tag `use_slow_gzip`
 - added `actualDecompressor.Multistream(false)` to align libdeflate and stdlib wrappers

 ## code embedded/derived from: